ksfallon/Budget-Tracker/README.md

     - Add record to your store with add method.
 - The *checkDatabase()*
     - open a transaction on your pending db
-    - access your pending object store and get all records from store
-    - set to a variable
+    - access your pending object store and get all records from store and set to a variable
-              // if successful, open a transaction on your pending db
-          // access your pending object store
-          // clear all items in your store
+    - if successful, open a transaction on your pending db access your pending object store clear all items in your store

 The last line is a window event listener to check when the app goes back online, go to the checkDatabase function.
 ## 4. Service Worker